 It remains that if Australia fails to genuinely investigate and where appropriate, prosecute persons involved in the crimes, Australian nationals may be subject to investigation in The Hague at the International Criminal Court.

-Australia foreign terrorist fighters
+Australian foreign terrorist fighters

 This responsibility to investigate Australians involved in the commission of grave crimes should also extend to Australian foreign fighters.
 Attempts at prosecuting returned foreign fighters only on terrorism offences ignore the involvement of international crimes and risks undermining efforts to prevent the commission of these crimes and ensure compliance with international law.